TTFA members push back; black eye for DJW-led board as “unconstitutional” AGM postponed

-The Trinidad and Tobago Football Association’s (TTFA) membership must meet again in two weeks after this morning’s Annual General Meeting was postponed, due to general secretary Justin Latapy-George’s failure to provide all members with the necessary documents in time—as stipulated by the constitution.
+The Trinidad and Tobago Football Association’s (TTFA) membership must meet again in two weeks after this morning’s Annual General Meeting was postponed owing to general secretary Justin Latapy-George’s failure to provide all members with the necessary documents on time—as stipulated by the TTFA Constitution.

 Latapy-George had followed the instructions of the David John-Williams-led board, who felt that only compliant members should have access to the TTFA’s financial documents and other information.

-During the week, John-Williams held a press conference and visited at least one television morning show to make his case—and Wired868 pointed to some inconsistencies with his message in an earlier story.
+During the week, John-Williams held a media conference and visited at least one television morning show to make his case—and Wired868 pointed to some inconsistencies with his message in an earlier story.

 In the end, the TTFA board was stopped in its tracks by the membership at today’s meeting in the National Cycling Centre in Couva.